Route 66: How We Made the Maps

 Depicting the route

-The route is the heart of the map and needs to be instant when viewing the page.
+The route is the heart of the map and needs to be instantly understood when viewing the page.
 As beautiful as some artistic methods of route representation can be, if you can't immediately make out the progression of the journey they are useless.

 I had played with many line styles to see how they would work on the page.
 Outlining the road, dotted routes, just using arrows and a number of other techniques but nothing was as instant as a single solid line.
 As each state had been allocated its own colour swatch by the design team the line needed to be a consistent colour as opposed to a complementary or changing colour which could cause confusion.